 5 Tech Tips for getting your workforce working remotely and keeping them secure

-Whether by choice or by government order, as COVID-19 continues to spread, more and more companies are mandating employees work from home to self-quarantine and help flatten the curve.
-Here are some tech tips and tricks from DCNC to help make the remote experience better, and make sure you are not compromising security while doing so.
+Whether by choice or by government order, as COVID-19 continues to spread, companies have employees working from home.
+Here are some tech tips and tricks from DCNC, to help make the remote experience better.
+These tips should also make sure you are not compromising security while doing so.

 Thankfully we live in a day and age where the technology to work remotely is not only available it’s already been something most companies have implemented on some level.
 And while this will greatly help get employees up and running from home quicker, unfortunately many of the remote access solutions already in place were not designed to support the entire firm suddenly needing to use them.
 At least not in most cases.

 So, to help you during this difficult time, follow these five steps below

 Hopefully if your firm or company already had some form of remote access in place, a method of getting connected securely to your office was already setup and in place for you to use.
 If not, or if you are unsure if you are connecting securely, reach out to your Office Admin or to DCNC and we can help you make sure this is properly setup.

 As sad as it is, phishing scams and malware exploiting this crisis are already on the upswing.
 The bad guys are fully aware that everyone is shifting to work remote and they know many will not have the proper safeguards in place.
 Let’s review a couple of the top things to consider.

 - Make sure if you are working on WIFI it is a secured connection.
 Stay away from public WIFI and make sure your home WIFI is password protected.